 - Lead the den at the monthly pack activity.

-- Ensure the transition of Cub Scouts to a den of the next rank (or to a Boy Scout troop if Webelos Scouts) at the end of the year.
+- Ensure the transition of Cub Scouts to a den of the next rank (or to a Scouts BSA troop if Webelos Scouts) at the end of the year.

 Tiger Cub den leaders should do the following.